beartype/beartype/README.rst

 If you know `type hints <PEP 484_>`__, you know ``beartype``.
-Since ``beartype`` is driven entirely by `tool-agnostic community standards <PEP 0_>`__, the public API for ``beartype`` is just the summation of those standards.
-As the user, all you need to know is that decorated callables magically begin raising human-readable exceptions when you pass parameters or return values that violate the PEP-compliant type hints annotating those parameters or return values.
+Since ``beartype`` is driven entirely by `tool-agnostic community standards <PEP 0_>`__, the public API for ``beartype`` is exactly the sum of those standards.
+As the user, all you need to know is that decorated callables magically raise human-readable exceptions when you pass parameters or return values violating the PEP-compliant type hints annotating those parameters or returns.

 If you don't know `type hints <PEP 484_>`__, this is your moment to go deep on the hardest hammer in Python's SQA_ toolbox.
 Here are a few friendly primers to